mhdemo/work_sample_1/README.md

     ##
     ##

-The obeservations appears to have occured over alomst an entire calendar year.
-Hopefully this will allow me to determine if there were any seasonal patterns that occured in that timeframe.
+The observations appears to have occurred over almost an entire calendar year.
+Hopefully this will allow me to determine if there were any seasonal patterns that occurred in that time frame.

 Data Transformation
 -------------------

-My next step is to create new variables to examine the data at different timeframes other than an exact date and time.
+My next step is to create new variables to examine the data at different time frames other than an exact date and time.

 ``` r
 citation_data %>%